5 Ways an Investment in Coach Training Pays off in Other Areas

 Indeed, coaching skills can be applied any time, anywhere, and in any situation—giving you the ability to adapt to a wide variety of circumstances and be valuable in any number of positions.

 Coach training gives you the skills and perspective to:

 Even a small shift in how a person understands and responds to someone else can cause a tremendous ripple effect.
 You’ve probably experienced it yourself… responding to someone’s frustration or difficulty with compassion, instead of annoyance, completely changes the tone of the conversation and allows a solution to be found more easily.

 2. Solve the real problem

 How many times have you been faced with a dilemma, explained the problem to a trusted friend or mentor, and had them reply, “Oh, you should just do ______ !”

 Unfortunately, their answer doesn’t—can’t!—help you at all, because it’s based on their particular perspective, experiences and world view.

 Coach training equips you with the skills to ask empowering, open-ended questions that help people identify the limitations, both real and imagined, of their own situation and find the answers that are right and true for them.
 It’s not about providing solutions based on the coach’s knowledge.

-Ultimately, this style of problem solving helps more in the long run, as they learn to draw on their own wisdom and knowledge to find an answer.
+Ultimately this style of problem solving is more powerful in the long run, by showing the people you coach how to draw on their own wisdom and knowledge to find an answer.
 While a coach might have valuable experience and insight in a client’s field, the ability to empower a client to solve their own dilemmas and take greater ownership of the process is of far greater value.

 This is probably the most obvious benefit of coaching and the reason most people seek out the services of a coach.
 But don’t be fooled… while regular coaching techniques can assist with short-term goal setting and achievement, there’s a lot more to the process.